MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Synopsis
 --------

-Derives a DWI brain mask by calculating and then thresholding a tissue density image
+Derives a DWI brain mask by calculating and then thresholding a sum-of-tissue-densities image

 Usage
 -----